Shukke Tokudo (leaving home ordination)

 Once accepted into candidacy by their preceptor, an Ordination Candidacy Committee (OCC) will be formed.
 It will consist of three people plus the candidate.
 One will be the shoken teacher.
 Another will be a well-established lay member of the sangha selected by the shoken teacher.
 If the shoken teacher is a lay person the preceptor and the shoken teacher will both serve on this committee.
 The third member of the committee will be selected by the shoken teacher and the Candidate in consultation.

 As a Candidate one is expected to demonstrate proficiency in a number of skill sets and experiences.
 Specifics will be agreed to by the Candidate and the Ordination Candidacy Committee and a written covenant and time-line will be composed that lays out a path of study and practice leading to Ordination.

 The competencies leading to Ordination will normally include the following:

 Pastoral Skills.
 These can be acquired in a number of ways: coursework, so long as there is also a practicum; guided reading; volunteer or related experience; and/or a Clinical Pastoral Education unit.

-An ability to perform all the standard Zen ceremonies as observed within the Soto School and within the Blue Cliff Zen Sangha.
+An ability to perform all the standard Zen ceremonies as observed within the Soto School and within the Empty Moon Zen Network.
 The expectation is that the Candidate will come to understand the forms and the underlying assumptions and to manifest them with some grace, and will be able to modify or create rites as necessary.

-The Candidate must come to have a basic understanding of Buddhism, Soto Zen, and historic and contemporary modes of Zen practice, as well as the evolving ethos of the Blue Cliff.
+The Candidate must come to have a basic understanding of Buddhism, Soto Zen, and historic and contemporary modes of Zen practice, as well as the evolving ethos of the Empty Moon.
 This competency is primarily established through a reading list and demonstrated either through dialogue with the Ordination Candidacy Committee or possibly through a written report/reflection.